 Employees must wear gloves when they anticipate hand contact with blood, OPIM, non-intact skin, and mucous membranes; when performing vascular access procedures, and when handling or touching contaminated items or surfaces.

-Disposable gloves used at this facility are not to be washed or decontaminated for re-use and are to be replaced as soon as practical when they become contaminated or as soon as feasible if they are torn, punctured, or when their ability to function as a barrier is compromised.
+Disposable gloves used at UMW are not to be washed or decontaminated for re-use.
+They are to be replaced as soon as practical when they become contaminated or as soon as feasible if they are torn, punctured, or when their ability to function as a barrier is compromised.

 Hypoallergenic gloves, glove liners, powder less gloves, or other similar alternatives shall be readily accessible to those employees who are allergic to the gloves normally provided.
-UMW encourages the use of nitrile gloves by all employees to avoid latex allergy issues.
+UMW requires the use of nitrile gloves by all employees to avoid latex allergy issues.
 The only exception is dishwashing-style gloves used for laboratory purposes.

 Employees must wear masks in combination with eye protective devices, such as goggles or glasses with solid side shield, or chin length face shields, whenever splashes, splatter, or droplets of blood or OPIM may be generated and reasonably anticipated to contaminate eye, nose, or mouth.
 Those situations and the corresponding eye and face protection are indicated with the possibility of severe contamination.

 When handling regulated wastes, other than contaminated needles and sharps, we make sure it is: